All posts Pricing & margin · 29 Apr 2026 · 9 min read

 Rent, utilities, reception salary, insurance, software, the espresso machine for clients.
 For a four-chair salon in Hamburg with €4.800/month total fixed overhead, working 22 days × 4 chairs × 6 productive hours = 528 chair-hours per month.
 Overhead per chair-hour: €9,10.

 For a 60-minute women's cut, that's €9,10 of overhead allocated to one cut.
 This is the input that gets skipped most often — and it's the single biggest determinant of whether a salon actually makes money or just turns over revenue.
 Set up fixed costs in nouz and the daily slice pro-rates automatically.
+After overhead is in the formula, the residual figure is your contribution margin — that's the number every service needs to defend.

 A worked pricing ladder